redhat-cop/ocp4-helpernode/docs/bmquickstart.md

 cd ocp4-helpernode
 ```

 Get the mac address of the instances/vms/servers that are going to be your OpenShift 4 cluster.
-At a minimum you need 1 bootstrap, 3 masters, and 2 workers.
+At a minimum you need 1 bootstrap, 3 control plane nodes, and 2 workers.
 So you'll need to have 6 Mac Addresses

 Edit the [vars.yaml](examples/vars.yaml) file with the mac addresses of your instances.